“Your clients don’t care how much you know until they know you care.”

 3. Mirror your clients

-Full disclosure, I learned the mirror technique from Jonathan Goodman and he speaks of it again in his the Personal Trainer Pocketbook.
+Full disclosure, I learned the mirror technique from Jonathan Goodman and he speaks of it again in his book, Ignite the Fire.

 Mirroring client gestures, tones, and emotions allows you to relate and further open the door for communication.
 This creates a subconscious connect and bond.